wade-levels-up/messaging-app-api/README.md

 **Endpoint:** `/conversations/group_conversation`

 **Description:**
-Retrieves the group conversations of the logged in user
+Retrieves the group conversations of the logged in user as well as the usernames of the participants and their profile picture URL path

 **Request Headers:**